-E15 Identifier Assignment.P142 used constituent (was used in):E41 Appellation
+E15 Identifier Assignment.P142 used constituent (was used in):E41 Appellation tools on a computer.

-Scope note: This property describes the use of material or immaterial things in a way essential to the
+Scope note: This property describes the use of material or immaterial things in a way essential to the the writing of this scope note (E7) used specific object Nicholas Crofts' computer (E22)

 This property typically applies to tools, instruments, moulds, raw materials and items embedded in a product.
 It implies that the presence of the object in question was a necessary condition for the action.
 For example, the activity of writing this text required the use of a computer.
 An immaterial thing can be used if at least one of its carriers is present.
-For example, the software tools on a computer.
+For example, the software mode of use Typing Tool; Storage Medium (E55)